Old Prussian language: Dialects

 The neuter gender is more often found in Pomesianan than in Sambian.

 Others argue that the Catechisms are written in a Yatvingized Prussian.
 The differences noted above could therefore be explained as being features of a different West Baltic language Yatvingian/Sudovian.

 Phonology

 Consonants

 The Prussian language is described to have the following consonants:

 There is said to have existed palatalization (i.e. [tʲ], [dʲ]) among nearly all of the consonant sounds except for /j/, and possibly for /ʃ/ and /ʒ/.
-Whether or not the palatalization was phonemical remains unclear.
+Whether or not the palatalization was phonemic remains unclear.

 Apart from the palatalizations Proto-Baltic consonants were almost completely preserved.
 The only changes postulated are turning Proto-Baltic /ʃ, ʒ/ into Prussian /s, z/ and subsequently changing Proto-Baltic /sj/ into /ʃ/.

 Vowels

 The following description is based on the phonological analysis by Schmalstieg: